2yuri/To-do/README.md

-# Todo-list
+# To do

-Learning how to do a list - by rockeatseat starter.
-Btw, learning css by myself.
+### ✅ This is a to do

+## Input:

+- You have a input to add things to do
+    - It's will be saved at local storaged

+## Output

+- To do view with delete button, when you done it just delete